Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 In a standard fashion and by using the Schur complement on the LMI \eqref{SHI::theo::eq::lmi_gsc}, it is possible to solve the LMIs \eqref{SHI::theo::eq::lmi_gs} while simultaneously minimizing over $\ga$ in order to compute $\ga_\mathrm{dof}$.
 In particular, as the latter is a lower bound on $\ga_\opt$ it is not possible to find a static output-feedback controller with an energy gain smaller than $\ga_\mathrm{dof}$.

-As an intermediate step, note that we can easily design a static full-information controller $u = F\t y = (F_1, F_2)\t y$ for the system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop system if the LMIs \eqref{SHI::theo::eq::lmi_gs} are feasible; here, the output measurements $y$ are replaced by the virtual measurements
+As an intermediate step, if the LMIs \eqref{SHI::theo::eq::lmi_gs} are feasible, we note that we can easily design a static full-information controller $u = F\t y = (F_1, F_2)\t y$ for the system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop system; here, the measurements $y$ are replaced by the virtual measurements $\t y := \smat{x \\ d}$ and the resulting interconnection is explicitly given by